learn-co-curriculum/phase-1-mock-cc-ramen-rater/README.md

   After the submission, create a new ramen and add it to the`#ramen-menu` div.
 The new ramen does not need to persist; in other words, if you refresh the page, it's okay that the new ramen is no longer on the page.

-** Attention here **: Your program should have a main() function that invokes `displayRamens` and `addSubmitListener` after the DOM has fully loaded and start the program logic.
+** Attention here **: Your program should have a main() function that invokes `displayRamens` and `addSubmitListener` after the DOM has fully loaded to start the program logic.

 ## Advanced Deliverables